 For the course fee and further information on scholarships and bursaries please visit our fees and funding pages.

 Fees - international students

 We do not charge course fees during a placement year.

 Our media and journalism students run our student radio station, magazine and TV channel.

 What you study

-Develop the knowledge and skills you need to find employment in industries such as media, PR and journalism.
-You build your understanding of the cultural, political and economic roles of media forms, organisations and technologies in contemporary society.
-You also learn to effectively conduct research, write for different audiences and work individually as well as in teams.
+Throughout the course, you build your understanding of the cultural, political and economic roles of media forms, organisations and technologies in contemporary society.
+You also learn to effectively conduct research, write for different audiences, verbally present ideas with clarity and confidence, and work both individually and in teams.

 Key areas include analysing media texts media representations news media media and politics media technologies media audiences postcolonial media media industries globalisation and the media broadcast media media writing, design and layout.

 You are taught by a team of media industry professionals who have worked in radio, newspapers, TV and film.
 They have an open door policy, so if you have any queries or need some help you can speak to your tutor or supervisor.
 In the National Student Survey our students described their tutors as supportive, enthusiastic and inspiring.